Covid-19 Delta outbreak: Health officials due to give latest update, as Omicron cases surge around the world - NZ Herald

 New Zealand has so far managed to dodge a mass Omicron outbreak in the community, but there are serious fears of that happening as the highly transmissable variant has started to become the dominant one at the border.

+A total of 500,000 vaccine booster shots have already been administered nationwide, the Ministry of Health announced today.

-The Ministry of Health yesterday announced 85 community cases of Covid-19 over the previous two days and 64 cases found at the border during the same period.
+There were 85 community cases of Covid-19 over the previous two days and 64 cases found at the border during the same period.

 The latest community cases are made up 57 people in Auckland, seven in the Waikato region, one person in Taranaki, 16 in Bay of Plenty, two in Lakes and two in Wellington.